-- Hospital Based All-black scrub pants (white or colored thread or piping is not allowed), a wine scrub jacket, a wine scrub top, and a black, round-necked shortsleeved t-shirt may be worn under the scrub top.
+- Hospital Based All-black scrub pants (white or colored thread or piping is not allowed), a wine scrub jacket (no other jackets or hoodies are allowed), a wine scrub top, and a black, round-necked short-sleeved t-shirt or long-sleeve shirt may be worn under the scrub top.
 All-black nurse's shoes or all-black, low-top leather or pleather athletic shoes will be worn.
 Shoes must have closed toes and heels.
 Shoes and laces are to be black and clean.
 Black socks are required.
-Shoes without heel straps, open-toed shoes, sandals, shoes with holes (e.g. Crocs), canvas or meshed shoes are not acceptable. - Community Based All-black scrub pants, a wine scrub jacket, and a wine polo shirt with ASU Edson College of Nursing and Health Innovation insignia embroidered on the left chest must be worn.
+Shoes without heel straps, open-toed shoes, sandals, shoes with holes (e.g. Crocs), canvas or meshed shoes are not acceptable. - Community-Based All-black scrub pants, a wine scrub jacket, and a wine scrub top or a wine polo shirt with ASU Edson College of Nursing and Health Innovation insignia embroidered on the left chest must be worn.
 Black leather shoes must be worn (see above).
 Black socks are required.